 Remaining compliant with medication adherence may be a struggle.
 Keeping in mind that one certain med needs to be taken with food, while another on an empty stomach, another with a full glass of water, one before breakfast and two at bedtime, makes it extraordinarily difficult to take prescriptions precisely when and how they are prescribed.
 Enlist the services of a home care agency, like Seniorcorp, for medication reminders.

 Cost may be prohibitive.
 When the cost for a certain medication is high, seniors can be inclined to reduce their dosage amounts to conserve cost – a very risky behavior.
 Seniors can instead consult with their doctors about generic versions of medications, or other means to keep costs at a minimum.

 Be informed on possible interactions with other meds.
 Bring the complete list of every one of the medications your parent is taking to a doctor or pharmacist with knowledge in polypharmacy, who can confirm that the drugs can safely be taken in conjunction with one another.
 Make sure to include any over-the-counter medications taken routinely as well.
 For a fast online assessment, this drug interaction checker allows you to enter all of a senior’s medications and view any concerns, which can then be discussed with his/her health care provider.

-Contact Seniorcorp, at 757-640-0557 for lots more tips on medication management for seniors or to get a home health aide Virginia Beach and the surrounding areas depend on.
+Contact Seniorcorp at (757) 640-0557 for lots more tips on medication management for seniors or to get help with home care in Virginia Beach and the surrounding areas.
 We provide professional hands-on assistance with medication reminders, transportation to doctors’ appointments, and more to assist those you love in staying healthy and safe.